tfrengler/CSSelenium/README.md

 ### public static class _WebElementExtensions_

 Extensions to **IWebElement** designed to help getting elements that are related to the current element.
-These are all implemented using Xpath axis'.
+These are all implemented using Xpath.<br/>
+_NOTE:_ To use these you need to use the **TFrengler.Selenium.Extensions** namespace.

 ```c#
 public static ReadOnlyCollection<IWebElement> GetDirectChildren(this IWebElement element, string elementType = null);